 How Prions Contaminate Meat and Transmission Risks

 Prions primarily accumulate in nervous system tissues such as the brain, spinal cord, and certain lymphoid tissues.
 In affected cattle with BSE, these tissues harbor high concentrations of infectious prions.
-Muscle meat—the part typically consumed—is generally considered low risk because it contains minimal to no prion infectivity.
+Muscle meat—the part typically consumed—is generally considered low risk because it contains minimal prion infectivity when it is not contaminated with specified risk materials.

 However, cross-contamination during slaughter or processing can introduce nervous tissue into meat products.
 This risk is why many countries enforce strict regulations on removing specified risk materials (SRMs) like brains and spinal cords from the food chain.

-Transmission occurs when humans consume meat containing infectious prions.
-The incubation period for vCJD can span years or even decades before symptoms appear, making early detection challenging.
-Symptoms include psychiatric changes, coordination problems, and rapidly progressing dementia.
+Transmission occurs when humans consume meat or beef products containing infectious prions.
+The incubation period for vCJD can span years before symptoms appear, making early detection challenging.
+Symptoms include psychiatric changes, coordination problems, sensory symptoms, and rapidly progressing neurological decline.

 Despite these risks, documented cases of human infection via meat consumption remain extremely rare due to rigorous surveillance and control measures implemented worldwide since the BSE crisis in the 1980s and 1990s.